 This standard was originally published in 1972 and was subsequently revised in 1987 to align the standard with the latest IPSS standard to enable steel plants to procure the right type of material suited to their needs.

-This second revision has been brought out to keep pace with the latest technological developments and international practices.
+In this revision has been brought out to keep pace with the latest technological developments and international practices.
 In this revision, high grade mineral oil (additives type) has been incorporated for special applications, such as oil film roll neck bearings, in steel plants.

 The composition of the Committee responsible for the formulation of this standard is given in Annex B.